faizan-m/faizan-m.github.io/projects.md

 --------

-### ReVRSR
-#### Autonomous Intelligent Robotics Class, May 2018
+### Programming Robots through Paper Worksheets
+#### CEEO, August 2017

-**Technologies Used: C#, Unity, ROS, Oculus Rift**
+**Technologies Used: OpenCV, C++, LabVIEW**

-"Remote Virtual Reality for Service Robots" was my first experience with Unity and using XR as tool for robotics.
-We developed a simple VR experience that lets the user experience the world from the perspective of a robot that could be located anywhere in the world.
-This would allow a human user to remotely take over and operate the robot when something goes wrong.
-The key challenge in this project was interfacing ROS with Unity.
+I wrote code to automatically and robustly extract different sections of worksheets based on given scanned images.
+This would act as a convenient classwork digitization tool which allowed teachers to go through the classwork section by section and share any interesting responses with the class.

+Using that tool, I explored the possibility of digitally parsing some of those sections into meaningful data.
+As a particular examples, a programmable worksheet was devised and implemented that young students could simply draw on to program robots:

-{% include image-caption.html imageurl="/assets/images/projects/revrsr.PNG" title="revrsr" caption="" %}
+{% include image-caption.html imageurl="/assets/images/experience/worksheet.PNG" title="robotsheet" caption="" %}

-The code and project report can be found [here](https://github.com/faizan-m/revrsr).

-Insights and experience from this project led to [my Tufts Summer Scholars research](/experience.html#research-assistant-autonomous-intelligent-robotics-lab-tufts-university) in using Augmented Reality as a medium of interaction with an autonomous robot.

 --------